shubha8196/HCDS-Professionalism-Reproducibility/README.md

 Plot2- article_peak_page_views.jpg : For "Top 10 Peak Page Views" - This is a time series plot displaying the data for the top 10 articles with highest page views for both desktop and mobile access types.

 Plot3- article_fewest_months.jpg : For "Fewest Months of Data" - This is a time series plot displaying the data for the 10 articles with fewest months of available data for both desktop and mobile access types.

+## Issues/ Special considerations
+1) For the given data source one data modification has been made where one of the row inputs has been modified from “Coelosaurus” antiquus to Coelosaurus antiquus
+2) In Plot3- article_fewest_months.jpg there are non-continuous time plots for a few articles due to lack of data availability for them during certain specific timestamps

 ## Author
 - [Shubha Changappa Palachanda](https://github.com/shubha8196)